zamm-dev/zamm/README.md

 # ZAMM

-Teach GPT how to do something, and have it do it for you afterwards.
+This is an informal automation tool where you show GPT how to do something, and have it do it for you afterwards.
 This is good for boring but straightforward tasks that you haven't gotten around to writing a proper script to automate.

 We are entering a time when our target audiences may include machines as well as humans.
 As such, this tool will generate tutorials that you can edit to make pleasant for both humans and LLMs alike to read.